ecopsychologer/pokeclassic/README.md

 changed pokeball pricing (items.h - Pokeballs)

+changed wild_encounter.c and battle_main.c to balance levels of wild and trainer pokemon

 # Original Author's ReadMe

 PokeClassic is a recreation of Pokemon Yellow, recreated in the Pokemon Emerald engine.
 Revisit your classic adventures through Kanto with new features, questlines, and post game content!